jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 cp 16s_extraction_statistics_"$(date +"%Y%m%d")".csv ../../00-documentation.backup/05-16s_extraction_statistics_"$(date +"%Y%m%d")".csv
 ```

+> The mapping results files are not provided here due to the large size.

-The summary statistics for the number of !6S reads identified can be seen in
+The summary statistics for the number of 16S reads identified can be seen in
 `00-documentation.backup/05-16s_extraction_statistics.csv`

 While we have these reads, we still don't know what taxa they are derived from.